FK Vardar: Grounds

-Gradski Park Arena
+City Park Arena

-The Toshe Proeski Arena with a capacity of 33,460 spectators, it ranks among the 10 biggest stadiums in the Balkans.
+The City Park Arena with a capacity of 33.011 spectators, it ranks among the 10 biggest stadiums in the Balkans.
 The field is of 105 x 68 m dimensions.
 There are two big boards that are located on the east and west sides, size 18 × 6 m.
 The Toshe Proeski Arena has 494 VIP seats and 386 seats for the media on the northern stand.
 80% of the space in Toshe Proeski Arena is sheltered in case of bad weather.
 The Toshe Proeski Arena is a multifunctional sports facility located in Skopje, Macedonia.
 It is named after Philip II of Macedon and is mostly used for football matches.
 On 25 July 2012, one of the most visited matches of FK Vardar against FC BATE Borisov was played in the second qualifying round of the 2012–13 UEFA Champions League.
 The west stand is known by the Komiti, FK Vardar's most faithful fans.

 National Arena Toshe Proeski was the host of 2017 UEFA Super Cup, Macedonia's first UEFA club competition final.

-Hipodrom Training Ground

-The Hipodrom Training Ground training camp of is one of the most impressive football facilities, built not only on the territory of Macedonia and the surrounding region.
-Designed according to modern facilities which are at the disposal of the strongest European teams, this complex provides FK Vardar's first team players with all necessary conditions for the normal training process.
-Having in use the training center which cost 4 million €, the Vardar footballers received the following benefits offered by their new professional home:

-Two football fields, one of which is artificial and one natural base and most sophisticated drainage system, which allows top condition for the training in all weather conditions.
-Both pitches are lit with spotlights, which provides the opportunity for our first team players and coaching staff to perform their daily duties in the evening.

-16 rooms and three suites designed for daily and quarantine residence of the players and the technical staff of the most successful domestic club.

-Room for theoretical and video analysis of the opponents.

-Restaurant for footballers, and coffee shop that also can be used by visitors to the facility.